awsdocs/amazon-cloudfront-developer-guide/doc_source/lambda-examples.md

 The examples in this section illustrate how you can use Lambda@Edge to work with POST requests\.

 **Note**
-To use these examples, you must enable the *include body* option in the distribution’s Lambda function association\.
+To use these examples, you must enable the *include body* option in the distribution's Lambda function association\.
 It is not enabled by default\.
 To enable this setting in the CloudFront console, select the check box for **Include Body** in the **Lambda Function Association**\.
 To enable this setting in the CloudFront API or with AWS CloudFormation, set the `IncludeBody` field to `true` in `LambdaFunctionAssociation`\.